- How do I apply for admission?

 All new students who do not have any college credit need to take the ACCUPLACER placement test.
-All students who are applying to any of the health sciences programs at Washington State are required to take the assessment.
 This is the only way to accurately place students into reading, writing, and math classes that are best suited for that student's abilities.
 The placement test is there to help ensure student success.
-Please call 740.568.1930 for additional information or to schedule an appointment with an academic advisor.
+Please call 740.568.1913 for additional information..

 What is the ACCUPLACER placement test?

 The ACCUPLACER is a free online placement assessment that tests your English, math, and reading skills.
 It will assist the academic advisor in helping you create a class schedule that meets your educational needs.

 What if I have taken my ACT/SAT test?

 WSCC offers an ACT/SAT crosswalk which compares scores with the ACCUPLACER Placement test.
 Test scores must be no more than 2-years old at the time of registration at WSCC.

 Where do I go to take the ACCUPLACER placement test?

 The ACCUPLACER placement test is done in the Student Services lab.
 Please call 740.568.1930 or stop by the Student Services desk to schedule an appointment.

 I’ve attended another college or university.
 Will any of my credits transfer to Washington State?

 In order to determine if any of your credits from another college or university will transfer in as credit at Washington State, you’ll need to have those colleges or universities you've attended send in your transcript(s).
 Our Records Office will evaluate your transcripts to determine what credit, if any, will be given.